Reviive-Shop-Channel/WadInstaller/README.md

-Now defunct as we are using the shop for downloads
+Will be coded at the same time as we dont know if we can use the shop for downloads